 ECN/STP Brokers: These brokers operate just as ECN brokers, but if there is ever not enough liquidity in the market, then the broker

-Market Makers or Dealing Desks: There brokers set their own rates for the currency pairs, and often take counterparty to the trader.
-This means that as you buy a currency they sell the currency to you.
+Market Makers or Dealing Desks: There brokers set their rates for the currency pairs, and often take counterparty to the trader.
+This means that as you buy a currency, they sell the currency to you.

 Do Forex Brokers Trade Against You?

-Dealing desks do this, but not ECN/STP or ECN brokers.
-Dealing desks do this to give you the liquidity when you need it and to make a profit.
-If you don’t want to have a broker that could have a conflict of interest with you, ensure that you are using non-dealing desk broker.
+Market Makers (Dealing desks) do this, but not ECN/STP or ECN brokers.
+Market Makers do this to give you the liquidity when you need it and to make a profit.
+If you don’t want to have a broker that could have a conflict of interest with you, ensure that you are using a non-dealing desk broker.